cfsworkload/mobileTelco/README.md

 #### Prerequisite Software
 - **Android Studio** - To install the app on an Android phone or run it in an Android emulator, install Android Studio from http://developer.android.com/sdk/index.html.
-- **Oracle Java 1.8** - To avoid versioning issues when creating adapters, the MobileFirst container is built with Oracle Java 8 and must be a higher version of Java that is used to build the adapters.
-Other versions of Java such as OpenJDK may also cause version incompatibility issues.
+- **Java 1.7+** - Java is required to create MobileFirst server files.
+The version of Java on your machine must also be compatible with the version installed on the IBM container for the MobileFirst server.
+More about this in a later section.
 - **Docker and IBM Containers Extension(ice)** - Docker and ice are required to create your MobileFirst server container as defined by a Dockerfile.
 See the [installation instructions](https://www.ng.bluemix.net/docs/containers/container_cli_ice_ov.html) in Option 2, to install Docker and ice for your operating system.
 - **[Eclipse](https://eclipse.org/downloads/) Luna v4.4.2 or higher** - Eclipse is needed to run a java application to upload hotspot data to the Cloudant Geo database.
 When installing Eclipse, select Eclipse IDE for Java EE Developers.

+#### Other Notes
+- The IBM MobileFirst Platform Foundation on IBM Containers does not currently run Windows OS but a virtual machine with Linux can be used to run the scripts.

 ## Sign up and log into Bluemix and DevOps
 Sign up for Bluemix at https://console.ng.bluemix.net and DevOps Services at https://hub.jazz.net.
 When you sign up, you'll create an IBM ID, create an alias, and register with Bluemix.

-## Make sure a public IP is available in your Bluemix space
+## Get a public IP in your Bluemix space
 This solution requires a free public IP.
 In order to determine if a public IP is available, you need to find the number of used and your max quota of IP addresses allowed for your space.

 To find this information: